BACH enables readiness during Operation Pershing Strike ’21

+For BACH, the mobilization exercise involved activating the SRP to process more than 1,000 Reserve Soldiers, which included those sent to Fort McCoy for training, as well processing two units for real world deployments.

+Representatives from Blanchfield went to Fort McCoy in June and began activating the site.
+They activated and sustained the facilities and information technology systems at the site and validated three Army Reserve Medical Support Units and one Army Reserve Troop Medical Clinic unit assigned to augment medical and dental operations.

-Capt.
-Elizabeth Babcock, Blanchfield Army Community Hospital medical laboratory manager, demonstrates how to perform a COVID-19 swab on Staff Sgt.
-Sean Edaburn, 7404th Troop Medical Command non-commissioned officer in charge, at the Fort McCoy Soldier Readiness Processing Site June 24.
-Medical and dental teams from Blanchfield spent six weeks at Fort McCoy, Wisconsin this summer supporting the level III mobilization exercise Pershing Strike ’21.
-Blanchfield’s responsibilities included privileging Reserve component health care providers, training and granting access to electronic health records, and training and certifying qualified personnel on COVID-19 swabbing and shipping requirements.
-U.S. Army photo by Sgt.
-1st Class Jamie Hendzel.
+“Our team’s responsibilities included privileging Reserve component health care providers, training and granting access to electronic health records, and training and certifying qualified personnel on COVID-19 swabbing and shipping requirements,” said Sgt.
+1st Class Jamie Hendzel, who served as the non-commissioned officer in charge at BACH's Fort McCoy site.

+Although it was an exercise the medical and dental processing was real.
+The personnel at the SRP needed to conduct pre-deployment health screening and validate the medical and dental readiness of the Soldiers coming through the site.
+That included eye exams, audiology screening, immunizations, labs, and meeting with medical providers.

+Additionally BACH staff had to ensure effective COVID-19 mitigation, monitoring and treatment procedures were established.

 |Date Taken: